Which of the following reasons explains why viruses are not consi... | Channels for Pearson+

 1

-Understand the definition of life in the context of organic chemistry, which typically includes the ability to reproduce, grow, respond to stimuli, and perform metabolic processes independently.
+Understand the definition of life in the context of organic chemistry, which includes the ability to perform metabolic processes and reproduce independently.

 Recognize that viruses are composed of organic molecules, such as proteins and nucleic acids, which are essential components of living organisms.

-Acknowledge that viruses lack the ability to reproduce independently.
-They must infect a host cell and use the host's machinery to replicate.
+Identify that viruses lack the machinery to reproduce on their own and must hijack a host cell's reproductive mechanisms to replicate.

-Conclude that the primary reason viruses are not considered alive in organic chemistry is their inability to reproduce independently without a host cell.
+Conclude that the inability of viruses to reproduce independently without a host cell is a key reason they are not considered alive in the context of organic chemistry.

 Watch next